auth0/auth0-guardian.js/README.md

 1. Request the auth (the push notification / sms).
 Request is a noop for OTP
 1. Verify the otp (`.verify` is a noop for push)

-Some steps can be omited depending on the method, we provide the same interface for all methods so you can write uniform code.
+Some steps can be omitted depending on the method, we provide the same interface for all methods so you can write uniform code.
 After the factor is verified or the push accepted you will receive an `auth-response` event with the payload to send to the server, you can